LudovicRousseau/pyscard/src/smartcard/doc/user-guide.rst

 aware applications in Python.
 The smartcard module is built on top of the PCSC API Python wrapper module.

-pyscard supports Windows 2000 and XP by using the `Microsoft Smart Card Base <http://msdn2.microsoft.com/en-us/library/aa374731.aspx#smart_card_functions>`_ components, and Linux and Mac OS X by using `PCSC-lite <http://pcsclite.alioth.debian.org/>`_.
+pyscard supports Windows operating systems via the `Microsoft Smart Card SDK <https://learn.microsoft.com/en-us/windows/win32/secauthn/authentication-functions#smart-card-functions>`_ components, and Linux and Mac OS X by using `PCSC-lite <https://pcsclite.apdu.fr/>`_.

 Smart Cards